Patients on committees, boards and project groups

 - Universal Patient Offer scrutiny group – Bernie Aucott and Anne Devrell

-- Clinical Priorities Advisory Group - Emma Middleton Healthwatch Solihull and Bernie Aucott
+- Clinical Priorities Advisory Group – Healthwatch Solihull and Bernie Aucott

-- The Standard GP Dataset – in collaboration with NHS digital we have worked to test out understanding of materials and terminology
+- The Standard GP Dataset – in collaboration with NHS digital, we have worked with a range of patients to test out their understanding of materials and terminology